HEGSRR/HEGSRR-Template/docs/manuscript/readme.md

 # Manuscript

-Folder containing compiled manuscript for submission for publication.
+Store compiled manuscript for submission and publication here.